neilzone/FireBrick_graph_downloader/README.md

-# FireBrick_graph_downloader
+# FireBrick Graph Downloader
-Downloads graphs from your FireBrick, merges them together, and moves them to your web server
+This simple bash script grabs graphs from your FireBrick, merges them with previous versions of the graph (if available), and moves them to your web server.

+The aim is to give you persistent graphing, rather than the ephemeral graphing on the FireBrick itself, where the graphs are wiped on reboot of the FireBrick.

 # Requirements
 * A web server